Skip to content

 Nordic Skiing and Snowshoeing

 The Solitude Nordic Center is a well-kept secret.
-With more than 14 miles of trails for both cross-country skiing, skate-style skiing and snowshoeing, there’s plenty of room for Nordic fans.
+With more than 14 miles of trails for cross-country skiing, skate-style skiing and snowshoeing, there’s plenty of room for Nordic fans.
 A shuttle runs from the main entrance to the Village, but you can also access trails from the Village side of the Nordic park.
 Season and day passes are available, as well as guided snowshoe and backcountry tours.

 Restaurants and Places to Relax